-California law allows people to sue if they are bitten by bedbugs while renting property or staying in a hotel.
-But the right to sue is against the property owner.
+California law allows you to sue if you are bitten by bedbugs while renting property or staying in a hotel.
+The defendant would be the property owner.

 To date, there have been no successful claims against Airbnb itself for bedbug bites or infestations.
 Airbnb does not appear to have a legal duty to people who book a property through their website.

-It’s a sign, however, of the growing power of such companies.
-And it’s not a leap to think that a court might be willing to hold Airbnb liable if it continues to list properties after being notified of problems with bedbugs.
+This is a sign of the growing power of such companies.
+Perhaps soon courts might be willing to hold Airbnb liable if it continues to list properties after being notified of problems with bedbugs.

 California law is clear on the duty of a property owner to keep rental premises free of bedbug infestations.

-To recover damages, the guest will usually need to prove that:
+To recover damages, you will usually need to prove that:

-- The owner of the property knew or was on notice of a bedbug infestation,
+- The property owner knew or was on notice of a bedbug infestation,

-- The owner failed to take reasonable steps to eradicate it, and
+- The property owner failed to take reasonable steps to eradicate it, and

-- As a result of such failure, the guest suffered damages.
+- As a result of such failure, you suffered damages.

-How do I prove I got bedbugs from a rental property?
+How do I prove I got bedbugs from a rental?

 Proving where a bedbug infestation came from can be tricky.

-In order to prevail in a lawsuit, someone bitten by bedbugs should:
+In order to prevail in a lawsuit against an Airbnb property owner, you should:

 - Immediately notify the property owner,